August 19, 2020

 Fortunately, most modern browsers have automated the updating process, making it easier than ever to stay up to date.

 No matter which browser you use, it’s important to keep it up to date.
-However, while it’s relatively easy to update any browser, the steps involved for each are different, so you’ll want to start out by determining which browser you’re using.
+However, while it’s relatively easy to update your browser, the steps involved for each are different, so you’ll want to start out by determining which browser you’re using.
 There will probably be a name in the icon you click to access the web or on the menu bar of your browser.
 If you’re still not sure, try visiting updatemybrowser.org, which will tell you what browser you’re using and whether it’s up to date.

 Armed with this information, you can follow the right steps to update your browser to the latest version, if you aren’t running it already.
+Please bear in mind that these security tips assume that your operating system is also up to date and is still being supported.

-Chrome will automatically download updates and install them whenever you close your browser.
+Chrome updates will automatically download and install whenever you close your browser.
 The only snag is if you tend to leave your browser window open for days at a time — then you’ll want to keep your eyes on the Chrome menu, a button with three horizontal lines on the right-hand size of your browser bar.
 The button is usually gray, but if there’s an unapplied update it will turn green, then orange, and then red based on how old the update is.
 Our advice is to click it whenever it turns green and tell it “Update Google Chrome.”

 To check for updates manually, click on the Chrome menu and go to About Google Chrome, which will tell you if you’re up to date or offer to download the latest update if there is one.